allenai/open-instruct/docs/tulu3.md

 ### Llama-3.1-Tulu-3-8B-SFT Reproduction

-Below is the exact command which produced [Llama-3.1-Tulu-3-8B-SFT](https://huggingface.co/allenai/Llama-3.1-Tulu-3-8B-SFT).
+Below is (almost) the exact command which produced [Llama-3.1-Tulu-3-8B-SFT](https://huggingface.co/allenai/Llama-3.1-Tulu-3-8B-SFT).
 In our setup we ran this command on 8 machines with 64 gpus in total.

 If you have different number of GPUs, please adjust the `NUM_MACHINES`, `NUM_PROCESSES`, `PER_DEVICE_TRAIN_BATCH_SIZE`, and `GRADIENT_ACCUMULATION_STEPS` accordingly.
 For example, say, you only have 8 GPUs.
 The command below has an effective batch size of `NUM_PROCESSES * PER_DEVICE_TRAIN_BATCH_SIZE * GRADIENT_ACCUMULATION_STEPS = 64 * 1 * 2 = 128`.
 A one node setup can simulate our batch size with `NUM_PROCESSES=8`, `PER_DEVICE_TRAIN_BATCH_SIZE=1`, and `GRADIENT_ACCUMULATION_STEPS=64`.